SRI-CSL/sally/README.md

 make
 make check
 ```
-You can also use YICES2_HOME, OPENSMT2_HOME.
+You can also set YICES2_HOME, OPENSMT2_HOME, or DREAL_HOME.

-To compile sally in debug mode then configure and build with
+To compile sally in debug mode, configure and build with
 ```bash
 cd build
 cmake .. -DCMAKE_BUILD_TYPE=Debug